Larder Love

 Fig jam is sweet yet savoury all at the same time.
 Some folks are put off by the tiny seeds, don’t be, they don’t effect the taste of this fig jam at all.

-How to serve fig jam
+How to serve this jam

 Use this fig and rosemary jam on your toast or croissants in the morning or on scones.
 It is also good as the filling in a Victoria sponge cake.
-The best thing about this jam is that it goes really well with a cheeseboard.

 You can even add some fig and rosemary jam to a toasted cheese sandwich, yum!